QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_by_example.rst

 .. literalinclude:: /_static/includes/deps_generic.jl
      :class: hide-output

-If you have never run this code on a particular computer, it is likely to take a long time as it downloads, installs, and compiles all dependent packages
+If you have never run this code on a particular computer, it is likely to take a long time as it downloads, installs, and compiles all dependent packages.

-This code will download and install project files from GitHub, `QuantEcon/QuantEconLecturePackages <https://github.com/QuantEcon/QuantEconLecturePackages/>`_
+This code will download and install project files from GitHub, `QuantEcon/QuantEconLecturePackages <https://github.com/QuantEcon/QuantEconLecturePackages/>`_.

-We will discuss it more in :ref:`Tools and Editors <tools_editors>`, but these files provide a listing of packages and versions used by the code
+We will discuss it more in :ref:`Tools and Editors <tools_editors>`, but these files provide a listing of packages and versions used by the code.

-This ensures that an environment for running code is **reproducible**, so that anyone can replicate the precise set of package and versions used in construction
+This ensures that an environment for running code is **reproducible**, so that anyone can replicate the precise set of package and versions used in construction.

-The careful selection of package versions is crucial for reproducibility, as otherwise your code can be broken by changes to packages out of your control
+The careful selection of package versions is crucial for reproducibility, as otherwise your code can be broken by changes to packages out of your control.

-After the installation and activation, ``using`` provides a way to say that a particular code or notebook will use the package
+After the installation and activation, ``using`` provides a way to say that a particular code or notebook will use the package.

 .. code-block:: julia